 Rockville Phenom amps provide speaker level inputs in case you don’t have RCA jacks handy on your head unit.
 Factory radio?
 No problem!
 In fact, to my surprise, there’s an auto-on remote feature built in when using this.

 I’ve got to hand it to Rockville: I didn’t expect an auto-on feature to be available.
 While it’s a feature I’ve seen in more expensive amps it’s a surprise to find in an amp under $100.

 When using speaker level inputs, you won’t need to connect a remote on wire!
-The amp will automatically switch on or off when it senses signals from your stereo.
+There’s a cool feature built in where the amp will automatically switch on or off when it senses a high-level signal from your stereo.

 While that’s excellent and can save you a lot of work, there’s a minor gripe I have: Front and rear speaker level inputs aren’t labeled in the owner’s manual for some reason.